landawn/mi-erp/README.md

 1.  **Drop the "1,000 Tables" goal.** It is too big for v1.
 2.  **Aim for 50–100 core tables.** This is a realistic scope for 10 devs in 6 months.
 3.  **Use a Low-Code/No-Code platform or an ERP framework** (like Odoo or Moqui) where you write configuration instead of code.
 This is the only way to get "1,000 tables worth of functionality" with a small team.

+## You mentioned the industry average is 10–50 lines of finished, debugged code per day for complex enterprise systems.
+But have you heard the stories about engineers who are 10× or even 100× more productive?

+Yes, the "10x Engineer" (and even "100x Engineer") is a real concept in software engineering, popularized by studies like those from Sackman, Erikson, and Grant.
+However, relying on this for your resource plan relies on a fundamental misunderstanding of **how** those engineers achieve high productivity.

+Here is why the "10x Engineer" concept does not save this specific project plan:

+### 1. 10x Engineers Write *Less* Code, Not More
+The hallmark of a 10x engineer is not that they type 10 times faster than a junior developer.
+It is that they use high-leverage tools, better architecture, and existing libraries to **avoid** writing code.

+* **Junior Dev:** Writes 500 lines of repetitive code to validate a form.
+* **10x Engineer:** Imports a validation library and writes 5 lines of configuration.

+**The Conflict with Your Plan:**
+Your plan explicitly requires the production of **millions of lines of code**.
+* If you hire 10x engineers, they will look at your requirement for "3,000 manual DAL methods" and refuse to write them.
+* They will instead write a code generator (Loc: 500) that generates those methods.
+* **Result:** You get the system, but the "LOC count" drops by 90%.

+### 2. High Velocity vs. Sustainable Velocity
+Can a brilliant engineer crank out 2,000 lines of code in a single day? **Yes.**
+Can they do it every day for 180 days straight without creating a "spaghetti code" disaster? **No.**

+* **Burst Mode:** In a hackathon, a developer might write 2,000 lines.
+* **Enterprise Mode:** In an ERP system (which handles money, inventory, and sensitive data), code must be secure, transaction-safe, and maintainable.
+* **The 10x Reality:** Even a 10x engineer, when working on complex enterprise logic (e.g., General Ledger recursion, tax calculation rules), will likely average **100–200 lines of high-quality, bug-free logic per day**.
+This is still nowhere near the 2,100+ lines required by your plan.

+### 3. The Myth of the "100x" Typer
+Let's look at the physical constraints.
+* **Your Requirement:** ~3,000 LOC/day (blended average of your scenarios).
+* **Comparison:** A standard novel page has about 30 lines of text.
+* **Calculation:** 3,000 lines = **100 pages of text**.

+If you hire a "100x engineer," you are effectively asking them to write a generic implementation of a novel **every single day for 6 months**.
+* No amount of IQ or engineering talent overcomes the physical limit of typing and mentally processing that much syntax.
+* The only "100x" engineer is one who builds a robot (automation) to do the typing.

+### 4. The "Net Negative" Producer
+If you find a developer who claims they can write 3,000 lines of manual code per day for an ERP system, **do not hire them.**

+This person is likely a "Cowboy Coder."
+* **What they do:** They copy-paste massive blocks of code, ignore unit tests, hard-code values, and skip error handling.
+* **The Cost:** For every hour they spend writing code, your team will spend 10 hours fixing the bugs they created.
+They have **negative** productivity in the long run.

+### Summary
+The "10x Engineer" story is true because they solve hard problems quickly, not because they are factories producing volume.

+**Your plan relies on Factory Volume (millions of lines), not Engineering Leverage.**

+**Conclusion:**
+* **Standard Devs:** Will fail to meet the deadline.
+* **10x Devs:** Will reject the plan to write 2.5M lines and will insist on using Automation/ORMs to do it in 200k lines.
+* **The only path forward:** Listen to the "10x Engineer" approach -> **Automate the repetitive code.**

+---